cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 ## August 2025

-I received a Riverty bill for June 2025 of 35 CHF ...
+I received a Riverty bill for June 2025 of 35 CHF ... seems that it is for the paperback book.

 ## 13th August 2025